alejandrobrazabarba/window_detector/README.md

 `image_transport` API allows to subscribe to both topics only specifying the camera image topic name, through a call to the `image_transport` function `subscribeCamera`.

-In this case, the topic to which, the nodes subscribes by default is `depth_camera/image_raw` which can be remapped to anything else when the node is called (using ROS remapping arguments).
+In this case, the topic to which, the node subscribes by default is `depth_camera/image_raw` which can be remapped to anything else when the node is called (using ROS remapping arguments).

 ### Image processing